flux-iac/tofu-controller/README.md

     and your Terraform resources.
 If a drift occurs, the plan to fix that drift will be generated and applied automatically.
     _This feature is available since v0.3.0._
   * **Drift detection**: This feature is a part of the GitOps automation feature.
 The controller detects and fixes drift for your infrastructures, based on the Terraform resources and their `TFSTATE`. _This feature is available since v0.5.0._
-    Drift detection is enabled by default.
+    * Drift detection is enabled by default.
 You can use the field `.spec.disableDriftDetection` to disable this behaviour.
       _This feature is available since v0.7.0._
+    * The Drift detection only mode, without plan or apply steps, allows you to perform read-only drift detection.
+      _This feature is available since v0.8.0._
   * **Plan and Manual Approve**: This feature allows you to separate the `plan`, out of the `apply` step, just like the Terraform workflow you are familiar with.
 A good thing about this is that it is done in a GitOps way.
 When a plan is generated, the controller shows you a message like **'set approvePlan: "plan-main-123" to apply this plan.'**.